11+3 is designed to give you an insight into the motivations and aspirations of the best creative minds in the world.

 3. god is breathing our thoughts

 1. What is the biggest inspiration for your music?

 2. How and when did you get into making music?

-3. What are your 5 favorite albums of all time?
+3. What are your 5 favourite albums of all time?

 4. What do you associate with Berlin?

-5. What’s your favorite place in your town?
+5. What’s your favourite place in your town?